 Introduction

 Osteoarthritis (OA), particularly of the knee and hip, is a common painful condition that imposes a substantial burden on individuals, healthcare systems and society [1].
-Clinical guidelines recommend therapeutic exercise for the management of OA [2-7] irrespective of patient age, radiographic disease severity, pain intensity, functional levels and co-morbidities (Table 1).
-The World Health Organisation defines physical activity as any bodily movement produced by skeletal muscles that requires energy expenditure [8].
+Clinical guidelines recommend therapeutic exercise for the management of OA [e.g. 1] irrespective of patient age, radiographic disease severity, pain intensity, functional levels and co-morbidities (Appendix 1).
+The World Health Organisation defines physical activity as any bodily movement produced by skeletal muscles that requires energy expenditure [2].
 Exercise is a subcategory of physical activity that is planned, structured and repetitive, and can be referred to as therapeutic exercise when designed and prescribed by clinicians to achieve specific therapeutic goals.
-Therapeutic exercise provides multiple health benefits to people with knee and hip OA including effects on pain, functional disability, quality of life, and emotional well-being [9-14].
-It can delay the need for joint replacement surgery [15], as well as having more general health benefits, including reducing the risk of comorbidities such as ischemic heart disease, diabetes and stroke [16], and contributing to weight maintenance and weight loss [17].
-There is also some evidence that therapeutic exercise programs are cost-effective.
-However, the description of therapeutic exercise programs within most clinical trials has insufficient detail to allow replication in clinical practice [19] and there is little specific advice or practical resources provided within clinical guidelines about how to implement best practice therapeutic exercise effectively [4].
+Therapeutic exercise provides multiple health benefits to people with knee and hip OA including effects on pain, functional disability, quality of life, and emotional well-being [e.g. 3,4].
+It can delay the need for joint replacement surgery [5] , as well as having more general health benefits, including reducing the risk of comorbidities such as ischemic heart disease, diabetes and stroke [6] , and contributing to weight maintenance and weight loss [7] .
+There is also some evidence that therapeutic exercise programs are cost-effective [e.g. 8].
+However, the description of therapeutic exercise programs within most clinical trials has insufficient detail to allow replication in clinical practice [9] and there is little specific advice or practical resources provided within clinical guidelines about how to implement best practice therapeutic exercise effectively [10].
 As the first in a series of projects designed to address this gap by the Osteoarthritis Research Society International (OARSI) Rehabilitation Discussion Group, we aimed to synthesize current literature (focusing on systematic reviews and randomised controlled trials) relating to therapeutic exercise for patients with knee and hip OA.

 What type of therapeutic exercise should be undertaken by people with knee and hip OA?